cdktf/cdktf-provider-launchdarkly/docs/featureFlag.typescript.md

 - *Type:* string

-The LaunchDarkly id of the user who will maintain the flag.
+The feature flag maintainer's 24 character alphanumeric team member ID.

-If not set, the API will automatically apply the member associated with your Terraform API key or the most recently set maintainer
+If not set, it will automatically be or stay set to the member ID associated with the API key used by your LaunchDarkly Terraform provider or the most recently-set maintainer.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.0/docs/resources/feature_flag#maintainer_id FeatureFlag#maintainer_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.1/docs/resources/feature_flag#maintainer_id FeatureFlag#maintainer_id}

 ---